 HPEPH is required to report outbreaks as specified in the provincial case definition.
-Preliminary report of outbreaks shall be made using the integrated Public Health Information System (iPHIS) or any other method specified by the MOHLTC within one (1) business day of receipt of initial notification of the outbreak.
-The final outbreak report shall be submitted within 15 business days of the outbreak being declared over to the MOHLTC.
+Preliminary report of outbreaks shall be made using the integrated Public Health Information System (iPHIS) or any other method specified by the Ministry of Health within one (1) business day of receipt of initial notification of the outbreak.
+The final outbreak report shall be submitted within 15 business days of the outbreak being declared over to the Ministry of Health.